twclark0/sql-advanced/README.md

 - `Do` is an anonymous code block (transient anonymous function, with no parameters, returning void)
 - "Blocks" has two sections, declarations and body.
 Declarations is optional, where variables are declared.
 - Keywords: `do`, `$$`, `declare`, `begin`, `end`, `end if`, `:=`
-- Can create subblocks within another block
+- Can create sub-blocks within another block

 ###### Basic example